People at a park with city infrastructure and tree line in the background.

 Imagine Cities

-As a UI/UX Designer and Design Lead for Imagine Cities, I collaborated with a talented team of designers and developers to refine the organization's visual identity and website.
-Our goal was to bolster their visibility, attract key stakeholders, and increase user engagement, ultimately reinforcing their long-term vision for growth through their digital products and social initiatives.
+I collaborated with a talented team of designers and developers to refine Imagine Cities' visual identity and website to bolster their visibility, attract key stakeholders, and increase user engagement.

 Tools: